Diving and Marine Conservation Trip

 - Beach Clean-ups: Weekly beach and island trash/plastic removal on islands of the Belize Barrier Reef.

-Depending on the season and ocean conditions you might not take part in all of these activities above but it is a good bet that you will experience most of them.
+Depending on the season and length of stay you might not take part in all of these activities above but it is a good bet that you will experience most of them.
 Check out this short video, Volunteering with ReefCI, to get an overall feel for what you will experience.